 We promote awareness of diseases such as HIV/AIDS, diabetes and tuberculosis among the people who work for us.
 We do this by encouraging testing, counselling and treatment for employees and contractors, and by offering advice to avoid onward infection.
 In our South African forestry operations, mobile clinics provide medical services for all contractor employees.
-Several of our operations have on-site health and wellbeing facilities, such as our wellness centre at Syktyvkar, and many offer health monitoring services.
-We also offer wellness programmes at several locations, for example the Štětí 'Mondi for Life' initiative which promotes sports, health and recreation.
+Our operations have on-site health and wellbeing facilities, offering a variety of health monitoring services and wellness programmes.

-Some of our mills have on-site medical clinics and/or doctors while others use service providers and private medical practitioners to provide occupational health services.
-Medical practitioners maintain doctor-patient confidentiality and do not disclose confidential information to the employer.

 Our occupational health programmes are designed to eliminate risks to health in the workplace, prevent occupational illness and diseases, and provide a healthy working environment.
 This includes optimising ergonomics, regular health screening, reducing noise impact and occupational health hygiene surveys.
 Action plans are developed using the hierarchy of controls approach, i.e. reducing the noise before issuing of hearing protection.

-At our South African operations, we run communication initiatives to raise awareness and prevent diseases such as HIV and AIDS.
+Within South African operations, we run communication initiatives to raise awareness and prevent diseases such as HIV and AIDS.
 We facilitate access to free voluntary counselling and testing (VCT) and anti-retroviral treatment (ART) and our peer support programme trains employee and contractor representatives to engage with and train the workforce on health issues.
 In 2018, 3,465 employees and contractors (2017: 3,530) participated in the HIV/AIDS voluntary programme in our South African operations, with 1,156 opting for testing (2017: 3,307).
 In addition, 12 employees (2017: 40) and 1,087 contractors (2017: 485) benefited from the ART treatment programme.
 The higher participation and testing in 2018 was due to Mondi's support of national efforts to increase HIV/AIDS testing in South Africa.
 1,099 people benefited from the ART programme in 2018.

-"The SDGs unlock investment and market opportunities, delivering on the SDGs facilitates a social environment where business can succeed and lastly delivering on the SDGs meets the needs of stakeholders in South Africa.

-Contributing to the NDP is closely linked to the material issues of our South African business and forms the foundation of the Mondi Group's contribution to the SDGs."
+"Delivering on the SDGs supports our long term business success and sustainability."
 SANDILE NGCOBO, Director Transformation & Public Affairs Mondi South Africa

-ALIGNMENT OF THE SDGS TO THE CORE BUSINESS VALUE PROPOSITION

-Many companies are aligning the 2030 Agenda to their core business value proposition for the biggest and most consolidated impact.
+ALIGNMENT OF THE SDGS TO THE CORE BUSINESS VALUE PROPOSITION Many companies are aligning the 2030 Agenda to their core business value proposition for the biggest and most consolidated impact.
 By infusing an alignment to the global goals into the customer value proposition the overall force of the operating model of the organisation is brought to bear.
 Many South African companies have evolved top level vision statements from a pure focus on the shareholder, the customer and profit, to vision statements that refer to wider stakeholders, with a deliberate focus on a sustainable growth and better future for all.
 CASE STUDYSTANDARD BANK